 Are you staying up late and having way too many coffees/energy drinks?
 Caffeine literally dehydrates the skin, drying it out and making you look as exhausted as you feel.
 Drink more water (at least eight glasses a day) Are you drinking enough water?
 If your body doesn't get the proper hydration it needs, your skin will end up looking like a dry, flaky old pie.
 Eww.

 Anxiety and stress can also raise the levels of cortisol (the body’s stress hormone) Not only can this lead to an oily, shiny face but bacteria feeding on these natural oils can lead to blemishes, pimples or acne.
 It's no coincidence that you have a massive spot before that hot date or job interview!
 Hello cortisol.

-Stress can also slowing down the skin’s ability to heal itself after an injury.
+Stress can also slow down the skin’s ability to heal itself after an injury.
 For example, that bruise you got playing rugby or tennis, can take ages to heal when you are stressed out.
 Stress triggers a negative effect on the barrier function of the skin, this results in water loss.

-This can be particularly annoying if you have a skin condition such as eczema or psoriasis, as stress literally down slows the entire healing process!
+This can be particularly annoying if you have a skin condition such as eczema or psoriasis, as stress literally slows the entire healing process!